 As a veteran, he was lured back to BINGLEY HARRIERS winning several BVAF team golds.
 The standard necessary to stay in the team meant that 1999, when he turned 50, was an especially good year particularly the 34.58 in the Salford 10k and 76.16 half in Spain.

 Despite surgery to remove a tumour in his left foot (Morton’s Neuroma) and a shoulder dislocation, Terry returned to running everyday whenver possible and racing 20 times or so each year.
 Having run 114 10ks under 40 minutes, 100 10 milers under 69, he competed in his 100th half marathon at Freckleton in June 2009.
 95 of them inside 90 minutes.
 As a vet M65 the aim was to complete 200 10K races under 50 minutes .
 However, possibly due to having had a heart pacemaker fitted in March 2017 this target has still to be achieved and looks unlikely stalling at 187.
 However, the target of particpating in 200 10ks events was reached in December 2018.
-No doubt that total will be added to in 2019 as a vet M70.
+No doubt that total will be added to despite reaching his '70s in 2019.